zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 Thanks for asking - yes, I have.
 Check out my profile page - http://profiles.wordpress.org/DavidAnderson/ .

 == Changelog ==

+= 1.7.20 - 2013/09/20 =
+* TWEAK: Add semaphore locking to prevent WP's cron system kicking off multiple jobs on overloaded systems
+* TWEAK: Catch and display some previously uncaught AJAX notices when restoring, and display information on the restore process earlier

+= 1.7.18 - 2013/09/17 =
+* FEATURE: <a href="http://updraftplus.com/shop/morestorage/">New "more storage" add-on</a>, enabling backing up to multiple storage destinations
+* FEATURE: New progress meter on dashboard page when a backup is running
+* FEATURE: SCP support (in the <a href="http://updraftplus.com/shop/sftp/">SFTP/FTPS/SCP add-on</a>)
+* FEATURE: If (and only if) your settings page is open, then UpdraftPlus will automatically perform tricks to help backups run even if your WordPress install has its scheduler disabled (of course, enabling your scheduler would better).
+* FIX: Fix bug whereby clicking on 'rescan' lost track of backups sent to remote storage
+* FIX: Fix obscure bug that could cause WPMU installs to not back up all tables
+* FIX: Fix unwanted warning message if the uploads folder was empty
+* FIX: Show timestamps of available backup sets in local time zone
+* FIX: Email subjects and contents use local time zone
+* FIX: Fix mangled pathnames for PclZip one-shot attempts
+* FIX: Fix bug that caused files to be dropped if one was in a sub-directory of the entity and named (entire name) "0"
+* FIX: Show correct title on page when upgrading
+* FIX: Fix one-character typo that could cause Dropbox uploads to not continue if Dropbox threw a transient error from their end
+* FIX: Permanent solution to conflict with W3TC's object cache (and removal of advisory notice)
+* FIX: Correctly show estimated size of 'others' backup within the expert section
+* FIX: Fix small typo in inline decrypter that led to viewer reading an incomplete message
+* TWEAK: Warn the user if they seem to be a on a dev website that is not visited + so can't backup (http://updraftplus.com/faqs/why-am-i-getting-warnings-about-my-site-not-having-enough-visitors/)
+* TWEAK: More detection of possible overlaps (use temporary files as evidence)
+* TWEAK: Extra check that the directory is writable before unpacking zip in restore (so user gets friendly error message instead of trickier one)
+* TWEAK: Provide option to remember the "automatic backup" setting
+* TWEAK: <a href="http://updraftplus.com/shop/webdav/">The WebDAV add-on</a> now has support for WebDAV servers that don't support Content-Range (e.g. ownCloud)

 = 1.7.3 - 2013/08/26 =
 * FIX: Some Dropbox connect errors were being lost